AutomationML/AutomationMLEditor/README.md

 # AutomationML Editor

-Public resources used by the AutomationML Editor

 ## Instructions for use

 **AutomationML editor** has been developed by the **AutomationML** society in order to visualize major AutomationML concepts and provides functionality to visualize, create and edit AutomationML/CAEX files.
 The AutomationML editor is suited for educational purposes and a perfect entry point for learning, experimenting and understanding AutomationML.
 However, the number of features and functionalities of the AutomationML editor does not represent the entire modelling scope of AutomationML.
 AutomationML editor is provided by AutomationML e.V. and distributed under the MIT license.
+You can also get detailed help on how to use it in the [AutomationML Editor Wiki](https://github.com/AutomationML/AutomationMLEditor/wiki).

 ![Editor](img/Editor.png "AutomationML Editor with AMLDraw PlugIn")